intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

-## Architectural Consideration and Conclusion for Future {#architecture}
+## Architectural Considerations and Conclusions for the Future {#architecture}

 The final session of the workshop considered the architectural issues arising and other conclusions that could be reached.
+In general many of these topics had been covered earlier so the report-out from this session is more brief.

 ### DSCP point and counterpoint

-Largely following on from earlier discussions related to observability and relating to traffic priorities, we started a from DSCP marking, basically wondering if a minimal priority marking scheme would have helped during the pandemic, e.g. by allowing marking of less-than-best-effort traffic.
+Largely following on from earlier discussions related to observability and relating to traffic priorities, we had a discussion starting from DSCP marking, basically wondering if a minimal priority marking scheme would have helped during the pandemic, e.g. by allowing marking of less-than-best-effort traffic.